Best Camping Saws in 2022

 Perhaps too big to fit in a pocket, the Silky Gomboy 240 is an excellent backpacking saw to use for much more than camping.
 A versatile design makes this tool perfect for woodworking, gardening, prepping, and a host of other applications.

 Part of the Professional Series Edition, this folding tree saw is designed for cutting softwood and comes with a medium teeth configuration.
 There are 8.5 teeth per inch, while the operating weight is of only 0.6 pounds.
+The tool comes with a custom hard plastic storage case, ideal for keeping the saw safe in your backpack or toolkit.
+Praised by the users as the best folding camp saw, the Gomboy definitely deserves your attention.
+For more great outdoor items, check out our guide to the best axes for chopping wood.

 Premium Japanese design